adarsh-yadav1/Niyantrak/docs/location-intelligence.md

 Improvement       : -55.18%
 ```

 **Conclusion:** cluster fallback is weaker than corridor-hour history when corridor matching is reliable.
-It is therefore **not** used as a replacement for corridor history — it is used only when corridor matching is weak or unavailable (fallback levels 4–7 above).
+It is therefore **not** used as a replacement for corridor history — it is used only when corridor matching is weak or unavailable (tier 4 above).
 This makes the fallback design evidence-based rather than assumed.

 Output: `models/cluster_fallback_ablation.json`

 ## Related Docs

 - [Data & Features](data-and-features.md) — what the feature store actually stores
-- [Forecasting Model](forecasting-model.md) — how resolved features feed the model
+- [Forecasting Model](forecasting-model.md) — how resolved features feed the model, and how confidence level determines which tier is used
 - [Judge / Reviewer Notes](judge-notes.md) — how to explain the fallback honestly